 The advantages and disadvantages of Jekyll

 Using Jekyll for blogs and other static web projects is a superior alternative to content management systems, construction kits, etc. for a variety of reasons.
 The main advantage of this solution is the simplicity that can be seen in both the work with the website generator and the created projects.
 Thanks to the possibility of foregoing a database, you save time and effort on the set up and configuration.
 In addition, the necessary database access is no longer needed, which has a positive effect on the website’s loading time.
 The minimalist code, which is reduced to important functions and features, is present in all Jekyll themes, and contributes to good performance and easy project development and maintenance.
+Compared to classic CMS, Jekyll generates a deliverable markup after each amend and not only when a user accesses a page.

 The following table summarizes Jekyll’s most important advantages and disadvantages: